mh-firouzjah/shiftboard_scraper/README.md

 ## Overview

-This project is a simple automation script that utilizes Selenium to capture a screenshot of a specified website.
-It first logs into the specified account, navigates to the desired page, captures the screenshot, and then sends it to a designated Telegram chat using the Python-telegram-bot package.
+This project is a simple automation script that logins to a website and reads some data from it then paste the important parts to my telegram chat.

 ## Features